dotnet/designs/accepted/2021/system-drawing-win-only/system-drawing-win-only.md

 * There is no servicing story for bugs and security issues.

 However, making `libgdiplus` a first-class citizen is costly.
-It's around 30k lines of pretty old C code, virtually untestable, and lacks a lot of functionality. `libgdiplus` also has a lot of external dependencies for all the image processing and text rendering, such as `cairo`, `pango`, and other native libraries, which makes shipping even more challenging.
+It's around 30k lines of pretty old C code, virtually untested, and lacks a lot of functionality. `libgdiplus` also has a lot of external dependencies for all the image processing and text rendering, such as `cairo`, `pango`, and other native libraries, which makes shipping even more challenging.